krazykira/CuXtomCam/README.md

 CuXtom Cam Glassware
 --------------
 Want to see CuXtomCam in action?
-Then check out [GoogleGlass Glassware] that is made using CuxtomCam library
+Then check out [Google Glass Glassware] that is made using CuxtomCam library

 Requirements